 0.0.0.0/0).
 This route defines the path to the internet.
 For more information, see Routes.

 Firewall rules must allow egress traffic from the instance.
 Unless overridden by a higher priority rule, the implied allow rule for egress traffic permits outbound traffic from all instances.

 VPC firewall rules apply to resources running in the VPC network, such as Compute Engine VMs.
 For App Engine instances, firewall rules work as follows:

-App Engine Standard: Only App Engine firewall rules apply to ingress traffic.
-Since App Engine Standard instances do not run inside your VPC network, VPC firewall rules do not apply to them.
+App Engine standard environment: Only App Engine firewall rules apply to ingress traffic.
+Because App Engine standard environment instances do not run inside your VPC network, VPC firewall rules do not apply to them.

-App Engine Flexible (Flex): Both App Engine and VPC firewall rules apply to ingress traffic.
-Inbound traffic is only permitted if it is allowed by both types of firewall rule.
+App Engine flexible environment: Both App Engine and VPC firewall rules apply to ingress traffic.
+Inbound traffic is only permitted if it is allowed by both types of firewall rules.
 For outbound traffic, VPC firewall rules apply.

-For more information about how to control access to App Engine instances, refer to Application security.
+For more information about how to control access to App Engine instances, see App security.

 VPC network example

-The following example illustrates custom mode network with three subnets in two regions:
+The following example illustrates a custom mode VPC network with three subnets in two regions:

 - Subnet1 is defined as